Jan van der Venne

-Jan van de Venne or Jan van der Venne, also known as Pseudo van de Venne (active by 1616 – died before 1651), was a Flemish painter of genre, religious scenes, and cabinets who was court painter to the governors of the Southern Netherlands.
+Jan van der Venne or Jan van de Venne, also known as Pseudo van de Venne (active by 1616 – died before 1651) was a Flemish painter of genre, religious scenes and cabinets.

 Many of his works depict "low-life" genre scenes of tooth-pullers, card-players and hurdy-gurdy players, tronies and expressive religious scenes.
+He became court painter to the governors of the Spanish Netherlands.

 Rediscovery and identification

-Works by Jan van de Venne were formerly attributed to an artist referred to as ‘Pseudo-Van de Venne’.
+Works by Jan van der Venne were formerly attributed to an artist referred to as ‘Pseudo-Van de Venne’.
 This Pseudo-Van de Venne was erroneously believed to be the brother, also called Jan, of the better known Dutch painter Adriaen van de Venne.
 Adriaen's brother Jan, however, died in Middelburg in 1625.

 Art historian Jacques Foucart from the Louvre corrected the wrong attribution in an article published in 1978.
-Foucart identified Pseudo-Van de Venne with another Jan van de Venne whom he identified as a Flemish artist.
-This identification of ‘Pseudo-Van de Venne’ with Jan van de Venne, an artist believed to have been born in Mechelen c.
+Foucart identified Pseudo-Van de Venne with another Jan van der Venne whom he identified as a Flemish artist.
+This identification of 'Pseudo-Van de Venne' with Jan van der Venne, an artist believed to have been born in Mechelen c.
 1600, has since gained wide acceptance.
+Art historian Hans Vlieghe proposed in 1983 that the artist was born around 1600 in Mechelen.

 Life

-Very little is known about Jan van de Venne's life and career.
-Even though some of the artist’s works bear the mark of the Antwerp Guild of Saint Luke, he is believed to have been active mainly in Brussels.
+Very little is known about Van der Venne's life and career.
+Even though some of the artist's works bear the mark of the Antwerp Guild of Saint Luke, he is believed to have been active mainly in Brussels.
 This is testified by his relationships with prominent personalities in Brussels including at the court.
-Both Cardinal-infant Ferdinand and Archduke Leopold Wilhelm, the governors of the Southern Netherlands, were his patrons.
-Van de Venne is recorded as a master in the Guild of Saint Luke in Brussels in 1616.
+Both Cardinal-infant Ferdinand and Archduke Leopold Wilhelm, the governors of the Spanish Netherlands, were his patrons.
+Van der Venne is recorded as a master in the Guild of Saint Luke in Brussels in 1616.

 He is believed to have been active as a painter as well as a gilder of moldings and perhaps even a painter of imitation marble on frames and altarpieces.
-He remained active in Brussels where he died in or before 1651.
+He remained active in Brussels where he died in or before 1651 as is testified by a payment made to his wife in 1651 in which she is described as a widow.